skrey/yellow-extensions/source/help/en/troubleshooting.md

 }
 ```

 When your website doesn't work, then check `server_name` and `root` in the configuration file.
-After the configuration has been changed, you have to [restart/reload the Nginx web server](https://stackoverflow.com/questions/21292533/reload-nginx-configuration).
+After the configuration has been changed, you may have to [restart/reload the Nginx web server](https://stackoverflow.com/questions/21292533/reload-nginx-configuration).

 ## System diagnostics